 Caring for eukaryotes

 As it turned out, the answer to the copepod question was algae.
 Live algal cultures could provide a reliable food source that was small enough for copepods to eat and, if properly maintained, endlessly renewable.
-But given the location of the larval fish culturing project — a windowless alcove above the Secret Reef — culturing photosynthetic algae came with its own set of inherent problems.
+But given the location of the larval fish culturing project — a windowless alcove above the exhibit— culturing photosynthetic algae came with its own set of inherent problems.

 In the absence of ideal growing conditions, aquarists took matters into their own hands.
 Through trial, error and many fine adjustments, they created what can only be described as an algal paradise.